-As mentioned above, your baseline and alternative designs will have different hit/miss behaviors, so you may need to use different sink values even for the same sequence of source messages.
+As mentioned above, your baseline and alternative designs will have different hit/miss behaviors, so you may need to use different expected response messages for the same sequence of source messages.
 You should add tests designed specifically for your baseline or alternative design.
 For example, you should have tests that only hit in a two-way set-associative cache to make sure your alternative design is indeed two-way set-associative.
-We group the test cases into three test case tables. test_case_table_generic is shown on lines 37-41 in Figure 7 and is used to generically test both the baseline and alternative designs (i.e., tests in this table should have the same expected behavior for both the baseline and alternative design). test_case_table_set_assoc and test_case_table_set_dir_mapped are used to test only one of the designs.
-We provide examples which test for a very simple conflict miss in the baseline design and test for a hit with the same sequence of source messages in the alternative design.
+We group the test cases into five test case tables. test\case\table\generic is shown on lines 37-41 in Figure 7 and is used to generically test both the baseline and alternative designs (i.e., tests in this table should have the same expected behavior for both the baseline and alternative design). test\case\table\random is for random testing. test\case\table\dmap and test\case\table\sassoc are used to test only one of the designs. test\case\table\bank should explicitly test a four-bank configuration.
+We provide examples for most of these kinds of tests.